vknabel/vknabel.github.io/content/posts/Archery-0-3-0-released.md

 ### Any questions left?

-If you have any questions left or ideas for improvements, create an issue for [Archery on GitHub](https://github.com/vknabel/Archery) or get in contact with [@vknabel on Twitter](https://www.twitter.com/vknabel).
+If you have any questions left or ideas for improvements, create an issue for [Archery on GitHub](https://github.com/vknabel/Archery) or get in contact with [@mastodon.social@vknabel](https://mastodon.social/@vknabel).
 Thanks for reading!